swax/NAISYS/docs/007-web-auth.md

 requireStepUp(request, reply, body): Promise<{ ok: true } | { ok: false; status; message }>
 ```

-Rules:
+Precedence and bypass rules:

 1. **Caller has a passkey** → require a fresh WebAuthn assertion in `body.stepUpAssertion`.
 Verifier advances the credential's signature counter so the same assertion can't be replayed against another step-up attempt.
+2. **No passkey, but has a password and `ALLOW_PASSWORD_LOGIN=true`** → require `body.stepUpPassword` and re-bcrypt-verify it.
-2. **No passkey on file** → bypass step-up.
+3. **No passkey and no enabled password** → bypass step-up.
 The alternative would lock recovery sessions out (a bootstrap superadmin who has lost all credentials still needs a way back in).
-Endpoints that create new credentials add their own state guards on top of this — see below.
+The `clear-password` and `passkey-delete` endpoints add their own state guards on top of this — see below.

-Replay safety: the passkey path is replay-proof per call because the challenge cookie is single-use and the signature counter advances on every verify.
+Replay tradeoff: the passkey path is replay-proof per call; the password path is not.
+An attacker who has both the cookie and the password (e.g. via keylogger or phishing) can satisfy step-up indefinitely.
+Passkey users keep the stronger guarantee; the password path is an opt-in usability fallback.

 Client side (`apps/supervisor/client/src/lib/apiAuth.ts`):

-- `performStepUp()` — fetches `POST /auth/passkey/stepup-options`, runs the WebAuthn assertion ceremony, returns the body shape the server expects.
+- `performStepUp()` — fetches `POST /auth/passkey/stepup-options`, runs the matching ceremony (WebAuthn assertion or password modal), returns the body shape the server expects.
 - `postWithStepUp(endpoint)` — wraps a sensitive POST: runs step-up, sends the proof in the body.
+- `StepUpPasswordPromptProvider` (`components/StepUpPasswordPrompt.tsx`) — global modal that resolves a registered prompt callback.
+Only opens when the user is on the password-only path.

 ### Self-Action State Guards

 Beyond step-up, a few endpoints have additional state guards:

 - **`POST /users/:username/passkeys/:id/delete`** — after delete, sessions for that user are revoked.
-The actor's own current session is preserved only if they still have a passkey; otherwise their cookie is cleared client-side too.
+The actor's own current session is preserved only if they still have a passkey _or_ an enabled password; otherwise their cookie is cleared client-side too.
 Without this, an attacker holding a stolen cookie could drain a victim's passkeys to zero — `requireStepUp` then bypasses on the empty set, letting them mint a registration link and enroll their own credential.
+- **`POST /users/:username/password/clear`** — refuses to remove the password if the user has no passkeys.
+Also short-circuits when there's no password to remove.
-- **`POST /users/:username/registration-token`** (self) — refuses self-issuance when the caller has no passkey.
+- **`POST /users/:username/registration-token`** (self) — refuses self-issuance when the caller has no passkey _and_ no enabled password.
 The legitimate path in that case is an admin-issued link.

 ### API Key Authentication

-Both middlewares accept `Authorization: Bearer <apiKey>` for machine/agent access:
+Both middlewares also accept `Authorization: Bearer <apiKey>` for machine/agent access:

 - **Supervisor**: `findUserByApiKey` (supervisor DB) → fallback `findAgentByApiKey` (hub DB).
-Unknown agents are auto-provisioned into the supervisor `users` table via `createUserForAgent()` with no passkeys.
+Unknown agents are auto-provisioned into the supervisor `users` table via `createUserForAgent()`.
 - **ERP**: In SSO mode, the same supervisor-then-hub lookup; unknown matches are auto-provisioned into the local ERP `users` table with `passwordHash: "!api-key-only"` and `isAgent: true`.
 In standalone mode, looks up `api_key` on the local ERP user row directly.

+Agent users created via `createUserForAgent()` have no `passwordHash` and no passkeys — only the API key authenticates them.

 ## Database Schema (Supervisor)